amitjindal/generator-jhipster-postgresuuid-converter/README.md

 # Introduction

 This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.
+The purpose of this module is to convert a **monolithic JHipster application** using `Long` primary keys to `UUID` based primary keys.

+It is important to note that since we don't know what relations may exist, the module converts all Long members of Entity classes.
+You might need to do some manual adjustments to converted code.

 # Prerequisites